Commutant lifting, interpolation, and perturbations on the polydisc: Perturbations of analytic functions

 Furthermore, it is well known that the Nehari problem is related to the Nevanlinna-Pick interpolation problem for rational functions.
 See also the well known Adamyan, Arov, and Krein theorem, also known as the AAK step-by-step extension \cite[Chapter 2]{Nik}.
 Another important formula is due to Adamyan, Arov and Krein \cite{AAK1}:\

-for all $\vp \in L^\infty(\T)$, where $C(\T)$ denotes the space of all continuous functions on $\T$.
-Hankel operators in several variables \cite{Ro 98} are also complex objects.
+for all $\vp \in L^\infty(\T)$, where $C(\T)$ denotes the space of all continuous functions on $\T$, and $\|H_\vp\|_{ess}$ denotes the essential norm of $H_\vp$.
+Hankel operators in several variables \cite{Ro 98} also present significant challenges.
 We refer the reader to Coifman, Rochberg, and Weiss \cite{Richard} for some progress to the theory of Hankel operators (also see \cite{FS}).